mitadic/webserv/README.md

 ## About

-Webserv is a small HTTP server in C++ 98 built from scratch.
-It can handle the methods GET, POST and DELETE and serve both static files from a root directory and dynamic content using CGI (Common Gateway Interface).
-To be able to serve multiple clients without blocking, I/O multiplexing is implemented via [poll()](https://man7.org/linux/man-pages/man2/poll.2.html).
+Webserv is a rudimentary HTTP server built using C++ 98 and [poll()](https://man7.org/linux/man-pages/man2/poll.2.html), with no external libraries utilized.
+It can serve both static files from a root directory and dynamic content using CGI (Common Gateway Interface), as it is compliant with RFC 2616 and RFC 3875.

 <p float="left">
 	<img src="./readme/index.png" alt="Website" width="220">